Pompey Callaway House

-Pompey Callaway House is a historic home located near Elliston, Montgomery County, Virginia.
-The house was built about 1910, and is a two-story, three bay brick dwelling with a single pile central passage plan.
+Pompey Callaway House is a historic home located near Elliston, Montgomery County, Virginia, United States.
+The house was built about 1910, and is a two-story, three-bay brick dwelling with a single pile central passage plan.
 Its builder, Pompey Callaway, was an ex-slave from Franklin County.
 It is one of the most substantial houses built for an African-American owner in Montgomery County before 1920.

 It was listed on the National Register of Historic Places in 1989.